sherifhasan/newsFeedsTask/README.md

 Gson: for json parsing <br />
 Paper parcel : to handle parcelable implementation <br />
 Schematic : for local database   <br />
+# Pattern
+ MVP architectural pattern used to built the application for the sake of simplicity